 State regulations provide that when a person is correctly scored with at least 26 points on a Preliminary Handicapping Malocclusion Assessment Record, a test measuring severity of malocclusion and dentofacial deformity, the Medicaid program will authorize and pay for orthodontic treatment.
-The treating orthodontist scored the malocclusion of the Appellant's teeth to equal 32 points.
-Two dentists in blind reviews independently assessed his models and scored the malocclusion to equal 18 and 21 points each.
+The treating orthodontist scored the malocclusion of teeth to equal 27 points.
+Three dentists in blind reviews independently assessed his models and scored the malocclusion to equal 16, 21 and 20 points each.
 It is reasonable to conclude that the models do not support the severity of malocclusions and dentofacial deformity.

-Although the Appellant has had orthodontia and an expander placed in his mouth, there was no other evidence of a substantial nature to indicate the presence of other severe deviations affecting the mouth and underlying structures.
-A licensed psychiatrist or licensed psychologist has not recommended that he receive orthodontic treatment to significantly ameliorate his mental, emotional, and or behavior problems, disturbances or dysfunctions.
+The Appellant did not provide any other evidence of a substantial nature to indicate the presence of other severe deviations affecting the mouth and underlying structures.
+A licensed psychiatrist or licensed psychologist has not recommended that receive orthodontic treatment to significantly ameliorate his mental, emotional, and or behavior problems, disturbances or dysfunctions.

-The undersigned hearing officer finds that the Appellant's malocclusion did not meet the criteria for severity, or 26 points, as established in state regulations to allow the Medicaid program to pay for orthodontic services.
+The undersigned hearing officer finds that malocclusion did not meet the criteria for severity, or 26 points, as established in state regulations to allow the Medicaid program to pay for orthodontic services.